Frequently Asked Questions

 Thank you for stepping up and in to a movement bigger than any one of us!
 Start by Pledging to Listen First, then engage in Listen First Conversations, especially with people you may not agree with.
 Use #ListenFirst in your face-to-face and online conversations to remind others of our need to listen to one another.
 Donate to grow the Listen First movement and put a bumper sticker on your car to amplify our message!
-Together, we will rebuild civil discourse in America and around the world one conversation at a time.
+Together, we will mend the frayed fabric of America by bridging divides one conversation at a time.

 What if everybody listened first?
 Nobody would talk.